MindTheGap-ERC/ShellbedCondensator/README.md

 ## License

-MIT, see LICENSE.md file for details
+Apache 2.0, see LICENSE.md file for details

 ## Requirements